Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Introduction

 \paragraph{Other related works.}

 Let us discuss in passing additional prior works on learning equilibrium solutions in MARL, which have attracted an explosion of interest in recent years.
-While the Nash equilibrium is arguably the most compelling solution concept in Markov games, the finite-sample/finite-time studies of NE learning concentrate primarily on two-player zero-sum MGs (e.g., \citet{bai2020provable,chen2022almost,mao2022provably,wei2017online,tian2021online,cui2022offline,cui2022provably,zhong2022pessimistic,jia2019feature,yan2022model,dou2022gap}), mainly because computing NEs becomes, for the most part, computationally infeasible (i.e., PPAD-complete) when going beyond two-player zero-sum MGs \citep{daskalakis2013complexity,daskalakis2009complexity}.
-Roughly speaking, previous NE-finding algorithms for two-player zero-sum Markov games can be categorized into model-based algorithms \citep{perolat2015approximate,zhang2020marl,liu2021sharp}, value-based algorithms \citep{bai2020provable,bai2020near,xie2020learning,sayin2021decentralized,jin2021v,chen2021almost}, and policy-based algorithms \citep{cen2021fast,daskalakis2020independent,wei2021last,zhao2021provably,chen2021sample,zhang2022policy}.
+While the Nash equilibrium is arguably the most compelling solution concept in Markov games, the finite-sample/finite-time studies of NE learning concentrate primarily on two-player zero-sum MGs (e.g., \citet{bai2020provable,chen2022almost,mao2022provably,wei2017online,tian2021online,cui2022offline,cui2022provably,zhong2022pessimistic,jia2019feature,yang2022t,yan2022model,dou2022gap}), mainly because computing NEs becomes, for the most part, computationally infeasible (i.e., PPAD-complete) when going beyond two-player zero-sum MGs \citep{daskalakis2013complexity,daskalakis2009complexity}.
+Roughly speaking, previous NE-finding algorithms for two-player zero-sum Markov games can be categorized into model-based algorithms \citep{perolat2015approximate,zhang2020marl,liu2021sharp}, value-based algorithms \citep{bai2020provable,bai2020near,xie2020learning,sayin2021decentralized,jin2021v,chen2021almost}, and policy-based algorithms \citep{cen2021fast,daskalakis2020independent,wei2021last,zhao2021provably,chen2021sample,zhang2022policy,cen2022faster}.
 In particular, \citet{bai2020near,jin2021v} developed the first algorithms to beat the curse of multiple agents in two-player zero-sum MGs, while \citet{jin2021v,daskalakis2022complexity,mao2022provably,song2021can} further demonstrated how to accomplish the same goal when learning other computationally tractable solution concepts (e.g., coarse correlated equilibria) in general-sum multi-player Markov games.
 The recent works \citet{cui2022offline, cui2022provably,yan2022model} studied how to alleviate the sample size scaling with the number of agents in the presence of offline data, with \citet{cui2022provably} providing a sample-efficient algorithm that also learns NEs in multi-agent Markov games (despite computational intractability).
-The studies of Markov games have recently been extended to partially observable settings as well \citep{liu2022sample}, which are beyond the scope of the present work.

 We shall also briefly remark on the prior works that concern RL with a generative model.
 While there are multiple sampling mechanisms (e.g., online exploratory sampling, offline data) that bear practical relevance, the generative model (or simulator) serves as an idealistic sampling protocol that has received much recent attention, covering the design of various model-based, model-free and policy-based algorithms \citep{kearns2002sparse, wang2021sample, agarwal2020model,azar2013minimax,li2020breaking, jin2021towards, sidford2018near, wainwright2019stochastic, wainwright2019variance, li2021q, kakade2003sample, sidford2018variance,pananjady2020instance, khamaru2020temporal,chen2020finite,even2003learning,beck2012error,wei2021last,vaswani2022near,zanette2019almost,weisz2021exponential,mou2020linear,yang2019sample,zanette2020provably,du2020good}.
 In single-agent RL, the model-based approach has been shown to be minimax-optimal for the entire $\varepsilon$-range \citep{li2020breaking, agarwal2020model,azar2013minimax}.
 When it comes to multi-agent RL, sample-efficient solutions with a generative model have been proposed in the recent works \citep{sidford2020solving,cui2021minimax,zhang2020marl}, although a provably sample-optimal strategy was previously unavailable.